-Shadow of Mordor never shies away from admitting that it’s heavily influenced by games like Assassins Creed.
-From marking enemies to combat system, everything feels familiar if you have played Assassins Creed before.
-If you have ever wanted to explore the Lord of the Rings settings in an Assassins Creed game, this is exactly what you are looking for.
+Shadow of Mordor is not shy to admit that it’s heavily influenced by games like Assassins Creed.
+From marking enemies to the combat system, everything feels familiar.
+If you have ever wanted to explore The Lord of the Rings settings in an Assassins Creed game, this is exactly what you are looking for.

-I wouldn’t say it’s a rip-off; Developer Monolith decided to take all the intriguing elements of Assassins Creed franchise and use them into Shadows of Mordor.
-Unlike Assassins Creed, however, side quests actually feel a part of the game.
-They are not mere fillers.
+I wouldn’t say it’s a rip-off—developer Monolith decided to take all the intriguing elements of the Assassins Creed franchise and use them in Shadows of Mordor.
+Unlike Assassins Creed, however, side quests actually feel like a vital part of the game, not filler.

-You play as a handsome prince, a warrior who can climb anything and destroy anyone who comes in his way.
-He goes to visit his brother and things go wary pretty soon, dragging him into the ruins of a kingdom where he’d do all sorts of wall-running, jumping and fight magical enemies in an effort to save the kingdom.
+You play as a handsome prince; a warrior who can climb anything and destroy anyone who comes his way.
+He goes to visit his brother and things go awry pretty quickly.
+He is dragged into the ruins of a kingdom where he has to do all sorts of parkour while defeating magical enemies in an effort to save the kingdom.
 Each area you enter is essentially a puzzle, and it’s up to you to figure out a way to get out of there.
-Be wary of traps and other hurdles in the way.
-You need to be perfect in timing to pull of certain moves and avoid getting killed, making for a challenging and rewarding gameplay.
+Be wary of traps and other hurdles along the way.
+You need to be perfect in timing to pull off certain moves and avoid getting killed, making for some challenging and rewarding gameplay.

 Combine all the above with an awesome combat mechanics that comes into its own by the end of the game, and Prince of Persia: Forgotten Sands pretty easily cements its place as one of the best games like Assassins Creed.

 Do you remember the crazy, out of the world game called Saints Row 3?
-It’s hard to image how things could get any zanier, but Saints Row 4 manages to do just that.
-You fling people, run on the sides of building, use dildos to beat up people and do all sorts of crazy things in Saints Row 4.
+It’s hard to imagine how things could get any zanier, but Saints Row 4 manages to do just that.
+You fling things in the air, run on the sides of buildings, use dildos to beat up people, and much more, in Saints Row 4.

-Saints Row 4 is an open-world playground, giving you plenty of superpowers to use and ample opportunities to use them.
-Undoubtedly, Saints Row 4 borrows heavily from its predecessor—making it a familiar experience—but it introduces several interesting and outlandish gameplay mechanics, which makes it one of the must-play games like Assassins Creed.
+Saints Row 4 is an open world playground, giving you plenty of superpowers and ample opportunities to use them.
+Undoubtedly, Saints Row 4 borrows heavily from its predecessor—making it a familiar experience—but it introduces several interesting and outlandish gameplay mechanics, which makes it a must-play.

-Steelport city is a great place to mess around for good couple of hours, but ti doesn’t offer a satisfying challenge—something I would love to see in Saints Row 5.
+Steelport city is a great place to mess around for a good couple of hours, but it doesn’t offer a satisfying challenge—something I would love to see in Saints Row 5.

-Although you can go all guns blazing on your foes, I would suggest you to stick to stay in the shadows and use your tools to get the best of them.
-Their sheer number might make you think that you are not getting out of there without using violence, but there is always a way to sneak around without letting anyone know.
+Although you can go all guns blazing to take down your foes, I would suggest that you stick to staying in the shadows and use your tools to get the best of them.
+Their sheer numbers might make you think that you are not getting away without resorting to violence, but there is always a way to sneak around without alerting anyone.
 You just have to think fast and smart.

-The series has gravitated more towards action lately, but stealth is still the main part of ‘Human Revolution’, making you think hard to come up with a solution that doesn’t involve pulling out your gun.
-There is something really satisfactory about sneaking up on someone and cutting them open with your hidden blades.
+The series has gravitated more towards action lately, but stealth is still the main part of the "Human Revolution."
+You must come up with a solution that doesn’t involve pulling out your gun.
+There is something really satisfying about sneaking up on someone and cutting them open with your hidden blades.

 You are never forced to follow a certain path or use a certain approach.
-If you are tired of sneaking around and want some straight up gunfights instead, go all guns blazing.
+If you are tired of sneaking around and want some straight-up gunfights instead, go for it.
 On the other hand, if your ears are still ringing from the last bomb blast, you can choose a more silent way to slip through the next area.

-Our favorite parachuting and grappling hero Rico makes a comeback in Just Cause 2 with more tools at his disposal to cause mayhem on the island of Panau.
-He is sent on a mission by ‘The Agency’ to track down his colleague who has gone missing.
+Our favorite parachuting and grappling hero, Rico, makes a comeback in Just Cause 2 with more tools at his disposal to cause mayhem on the island of Panau.
+"The Agency" sends him on a mission to track down his colleague who has gone missing.
 His other goal is to overthrow the dictator of the island by causing as much chaos as possible.
-In this proves, he must assist the criminal factions, taking missions for them and earning money along the way.
+To do this, he must assist the criminal factions by taking missions for them and earning money along the way.

-Just Cause 2 is more fun than what it looks in trailers.
-It’s actually more fun to wander around on a huge island like an unstoppable force than watching it on screen.
-Designed with player freedom in mind, it allows you all different kind of ways to approach a mission and kill your targets.
+Just Cause 2 is more fun than it looks in trailers.
+You can wander around on a huge island like an unstoppable force.
+Designed with the player's freedom in mind, it allows you all different kinds of ways to approach a mission and kill your targets.
 You can snipe enemies from miles away, use your grappling hook to grab them or just shoot them in cold blood; how you decide to play is up to you.

-Just Cause 2 is one of the best open world games like Assassins Creed I have played in a long time, allowing me to be creative with my approaches to various quests.
+Just Cause 2 is one of the best open world games like Assassins Creed I have played in a long time.
+It allows me to be creative with my approaches to various quests.
 It’s one of those games that encourage you to not play by the rules.
 Go off a beaten path and you’ll be handsomely rewarded here.
 If you have a taste for action-adventure, you must pick it up.

 Dishonored takes place in Dunwell, a huge plague-ridden city in total chaos.
 You play as Corvo, an assassin who has come to this city in pursuit of finding her emperor’s killers.
 With tons of abilities and skills at your disposal, you can take revenge in a lot of ways.